Wok & Skillet

 We'll email this post to you, so you can come back to it later!

-Bring the sauce mixture up to a rolling boil again, then add the cornstarch slurry to the pot.
+Bring the sauce back to a rolling boil, then slowly stir in the cornstarch mixture.

 pouring cornstarch into sweet chili sauce